nightseas/gpgpu_applications/doc/Install_openface_on_ubuntu_1604.md

 Xiaohai Li (haixiaolee@gamil.com)

 ## Introduction
 My hardware platform is Intel Xeon E5-2618L 10-core processor and NVidia GTX1060 6GB graphic card.
-The OS distro is Ubuntu Mate 16.04.1 x64.
+The OS distro is Ubuntu Mate 16.04.1 LTS x64.

 The GTX1060 driver, Ubuntu system, GCC 5.4, torch and CUDA SDK have a compatibility problem that blocks me to use GPU acceleration for Openface.

-So let's just run it on CPU for now.
-I'll keep looking into cutorch on GTX1060.
+To use GTX1060 with CUDA, you need to install CUDA8.0 SDK.
+Visit [NVidia web site][cuda_info] for more information:

 ## Preparation
 Install dependence: